Snake scale: Body

-Tail scales
+Tail

 At the end of the ventral scales of the snake is a cloacal plate that protects the opening to the cloaca (a shared opening for waste and reproductive material to pass) on the underside near the tail.
 This scale has also been the anal scale, which is a misnomer since it does not cover an anus but a cloaca.
 This cloacal scale may be single or paired.
 Most authors have differentiated between single and divided cloacal scales.
 However, based on the origin of scales during development, a scale does not spontaneously divide, but it originates as paired structures that subsequently overlap.
 The part of the body beyond the cloacal scale is considered to be the tail.

 Sometimes snakes have enlarged scales, either single or paired, under the tail; these are called subcaudals or urosteges.
 These subcaudals may be smooth or keeled as in Bitis arietans somalica.
 The end of the tail may simply taper into a tip (as in the case of most snakes), it may form a spine (as in Acanthophis), end in a bony spur (as in Lachesis), a rattle (as in Crotalus), or a rudder as seen in many sea snakes.

-Sources.
 Details for this section have been sourced from scale diagrams in Malcolm Smith.
 Details of scales of Buff-striped Keelback have been taken from Daniels.